Grand Tour Season 5 Release Date | Amazon cast, trailer, locations - Mash Viral

 Clarkson will inevitably return.
 The former Top Gear presenter can also act as the current moderator of the ITV game show Who Wants To Be A Millionaire?
 He before RadioTimes.com said that I never run out of ideas.

-“Before this series, someone asked me:” What can you possibly do with a car that you haven’t made yet? “

-Hammond and May will surely also be seen at Clarkson’s side, which extends the collaboration that has existed since the beginning of Top Gear.
+Hammond and May will surely also be seen at Clarkson’s side, which extends the collaboration that has existed since Top Gear began.